Lalith-888/Smart-Soil-Monitor/README.md

 ## Code Summary – Smart Soil Moisture Monitor

-This Arduino code uses an ESP8266/NodeMCU board to read values from a soil moisture sensor (connected to pin A0).
+This Arduino code uses an ESP8266 board to read values from a soil moisture sensor (connected to pin A0).
 The moisture level is:

 Sent to NinjaIoT cloud for real-time monitoring.

-Used to control a buzzer (or LED) connected to pin D6.
+Used to control a buzzer connected to pin D6.

 If the soil moisture drops below a threshold (value < 300), the buzzer is turned ON to alert the user.
 When moisture is sufficient, the buzzer stays OFF.